-Overweight Boston spinster Charlotte is a repressed, self-esteemless woman completely dominated by her wealthy mother, Mrs. Henry Vale.
-When her sister-in-law Lisa Vale brings her friend Dr. Jaquith, a renowned psychiatrist, to visit Charlotte, he invites her to spend some time in his sanitarium.
-Soon Charlotte transforms into a sophisticated, confident woman and takes a cruise to South America.
-She meets married architect Jerry Durrance and they have a love affair in Rio de Janeiro.
-Six months later she returns home and confronts her mother with her independence.
-One day they have an argument and her mother has a heart attack and dies.
+Boston spinster Charlotte has had her life controlled entirely by her mother; a wealthy mother, Mrs. Henry Vale.
+Feeling despondent, she's convinced to spend some time in a sanitarium.
+Soon, Charlotte's transformed into a sophisticated, confident woman.
+On a cruise to South America, Charlotte meets, and begins a torrid affair with Jerry Durrance, a married architect.
+6 months later, she returns home, and confronts her mother with her independence.
+One day, after a brief argument, her mother has a heart attack and dies.
 Charlotte inherits the Vale fortune but feels guilty for her mother's death.
-She decides to return to Dr. Jaquith's sanitarium, where she befriends Jerry's 12-year-old daughter Tina, who has been rejected by her mother.
-Charlotte takes Tina home to Boston with her and one day Jerry brings Dr. Jaquith to visit them there.
+She returns to the sanitarium, where she befriends a depressed, young adolescent, named Tina.
+The young girls' depression brought on by having been rejected by her mother; Charlotte's former lover, Jerry's wife.
+Charlotte takes Tina home to Boston with her

 Claudio Carvalho, Rio de Janeiro, Brazil

 IN THE Arms OF ANOTHER WOMAN'S MAN...SHE FINDS Her MAN! (original print ad - almost all caps)

 had walked out of Warner Bros. before the making of this movie and refused to play Charlotte Vale.
 According to Ginger Rogers

 , she had been given the script to read as a replacement of Davis and was desperate to play Charlotte.
 Davis got wind of this and came back to the studio, playing the character that was originally intended for her.
 Rogers said that she "would have given anything to play Charlotte Vale - even if I did let Jack L. Warner